Savage Rifts New Character Options

 - Exorcism: Free reroll when casting banish.
 In addition, as an action the Priest may give an ally an immediate attempt to break out of illusion, puppet, or the mind walk Mega-Modifier; the ally does so using the higher of their attribute or the Priest's Faith skill, and may do this once per round until they break free.

-- Shield of Faith: All supernaturally evil creatures are at -2 to attack the Priest or affect them with abilities, powers, etc.
+- Shield of Faith: All supernaturally evil creatures are at -2 to attack or use hostile abilities on the Priest.

 - Begin with Academics d6, Occult d6, Performance d4, and Persuasion d6.

 - For no added benefit, begin with a Major Hindrance that represents the faith's tenets.
 This will usually be Code of Honor, Driven, or Vow.
 Failure to follow this Hindrance impacts their abilities as for the Mystic.

 - Begin with standard starting gear, substituting Light Enchanted Armor (A&M, p.
 40), usually worn beneath normal clothing.